-12-24 lab hr/wk, 4-8 cr.
+HS284-2885 Practicum: Human Services - Social Services 12-24 lab hr/wk, 4-8 cr.

 Provides experience working on-site in a human service agency to integrate field and classroom experiences.
-Offers Human Services students two different practicum sites, each at least two terms in length, during the two years.
+Offers Social Services students two different practicum sites, each at least two terms in length, during the Associate of Applied Science degree acquisition.
 The second-year practicum is more comprehensive and provides an opportunity to develop more advanced skills.
-Students in the post-baccalaureate Addiction Counselor Certification option remain at one site for three terms.
-Students in the Non-Traditional Health Workers option have a one-term capstone in their third term in the program.
-Prerequisite: HS150 and HS170, both with a grade of C or better for Human Services degree students; or consent of instructor.
-F, W, Sp
+Prerequisite: HS150, HS154, and HS170 for; or consent of instructor.
+F, W, Sp, S